RichardKav/zabbix-nvidia-smi-integration/README.md

 The following code was developed from https://gist.github.com/bhcopeland/b54d3c678a0cb6e87119 and further refined to avoid the need to directly parse output from nvidia smi with grep and cut.

+Alonside the template monitorgraphics.sh is an alternative monitoring script that outputs nvidia-smi information to disk.
+This is not needed for the Zabbix template but it remains useful for monitoring NVidia GPUs.